Man Giving Eulogy At Outdoor Celebration Of Life

 1. Pick a date

 Many celebration of life ideas focus on the details of the memorial, but the date of the event can also hold significance.
-A celebratory funeral doesn’t need to take place on the same day as the burial or cremation, especially if you’ve chosen to have a direct cremation or small attended cremation service.
+A celebratory funeral doesn’t need to take place on the same day as the burial or cremation, especially if you’ve chosen to have a direct cremation.

 Book For Celebration Of Life Ideas